SovereignCloudStack/k8s-cluster-api-provider/README.md

 We expect the functionality to be mainly consumed in two scenarios:

-* Self-service: The DevOps team leverages the code provided from this repository to create their own CAPI management server and use it then to manage a number of k8s clusters for their own needs.
+* Self-service: The DevOps team leverages the code provided from this repository to create their own capi management server and use it then to manage a number of k8s clusters for their own needs.

-* Managed k8s: The Operator's service team creates the CAPI management server and uses it to provide managed k8s clusters for their clients.
+* Managed k8s: The Operator's service team creates the capi management server and uses it to provide managed k8s clusters for their clients.

 Note that we have an intermediate model in mind -- a model where a one-click / one-API